 The use of the Internet and e-commerce raises legal issues that combine diverse legal areas otherwise rarely to be found together: intellectual property, privacy laws, consumer protection, contract law, evidence law, etc.

-- Legal best practices for online distribution of software and their automatic installers
+Legal best practices for online distribution of software and their automatic installers.

-- Surreptitious access to Internet subscribers’ emails, by investigative authorities
+Surreptitious access to Internet subscribers’ emails by investigative authorities.

-- Online protection and licensing of intellectual property
+Online protection and licensing of intellectual property.

-- Application of the Israeli legal framework governing use of encryption, to online activities.
+The application of the Israeli legal framework governing use of encryption, to online activities.

 Among the group's legacy litigation cases, we handled a first of its kind lawsuit in the early days of the Israeli Internet, dealing with a court order issued to an Internet access provider compelling it to produce to the IDF the e-mail correspondence of subscribers.
 This precedent ended with the State Attorney conceding to a substantial number of the arguments raised by the access provider.
 The State conceded that intercepting e-mail messages before they had reached the provider's computers amounts to wiretapping and is therefore permissible only with a court order specifically designated to electronic eavesdropping.